Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Methods

-For deteriministic forces, Ceriotti and coworkers\cite{Ceriotti2010} developed a different algorithm (dubbed PILE), where the main difference with respect to ours is that ${\cal L}^\textrm{harm}$ is split into ${\cal L}_0$, which propagates the motion of the harmonic oscillators in their normal modes representation, and ${\cal L}_\gamma$ (the part proportional to $\gamma_{ij}^{\rm harm}$ in Eq.~(\ref{L_harm}), ${\cal L}_0$ being the remaining part in the first line of the same equation), which corresponds to the Langevin thermostat acting on the normal modes.
+For deterministic forces, Ceriotti and coworkers\cite{Ceriotti2010} developed a different algorithm (dubbed PILE), where the main difference with respect to ours is that ${\cal L}^\textrm{harm}$ is split into ${\cal L}_0$, which propagates the motion of the harmonic oscillators in their normal modes representation, and ${\cal L}_\gamma$ (the part proportional to $\gamma_{ij}^{\rm harm}$ in Eq.~(\ref{L_harm}), ${\cal L}_0$ being the remaining part in the first line of the same equation), which corresponds to the Langevin thermostat acting on the normal modes.
 The total Liouvillian propagator proposed in Ref.~\onlinecite{Ceriotti2010} is:

 Apart from the additional Trotter breakup, in the above sequence of operators the Langevin thermostat on the normal modes is the outermost part of the Liouvillian decomposition, for a better control of the target temperature.
-Our algorithm in Eq.~(\ref{secondalgo}) performs better than the solution proposed in Eq.~(\ref{ceriottialgo}), since in our case ${\cal L}^\textrm{harm} ={\cal L}_0 + {\cal L}_\gamma$ corresponds to an exact propagator including both the coordinates change and the thermalization of the free quantum ring polymer after having applied a normal modes transformation.
+Our algorithm in Eq.~(\ref{secondalgo}) performs better than the solution proposed in Eq.~(\ref{ceriottialgo}), since in our case ${\cal L}^\textrm{harm} ={\cal L}_0 + {\cal L}_\gamma$ corresponds to an exact propagator including both the coordinates change and the thermalization of the free quantum ring polymers.
 As a consequence, one Trotter factorization is saved which in principle enables us to work with a larger time step $\delta t$ or more quantum replicas $M$.
 Indeed, the Trotter break-up is obviously exact if the two operators involved commute.
-The split of $\mathcal{L}^{harm}$ proposed by Ceriotti is a very unfortunate choice as the commutator of $ [\mathcal{L}_0,\mathcal{L}_{\gamma}]$ is dominated by the term $ \gamma_{ij}^{harm} f^{harm}_j \partial_{p_i}$ which is diverging as $M^3$ for large $M$, as it can be easily seen by the exact expression of the harmonic forces and the choice of the optimal friction.
+The split of $\mathcal{L}^\textrm{harm}$ proposed by Ceriotti is a very unfortunate choice as the commutator of $ [\mathcal{L}_0,\mathcal{L}_{\gamma}]$ is dominated by the term $ \gamma_{ij}^\textrm{harm} f^\textrm{harm}_j \partial_{p_i}$ which diverges as $M^3$ for large $M$, as it can be easily seen by the exact expression of the harmonic forces and the choice of the optimal friction.
 This argument suggests that our method, involving commutators at most diverging as $M^2$, should have a time step error much better behaved for large $M$.

 These algorithmic improvements will be tested and discussed in the next section.